What does Dick mean?

 Dick \d(i)-ck\ as a boys' name is pronounced dik.
-It is of English origin.
+It is of English and Old German origin, and the meaning of Dick is "powerful leader".
 A rhyming nickname from medieval times.
-Richard (Old German) "dominant ruler", was shortened to Rick, then rhymed to Dick, and variants like Dickson and Dix (which is also the French word meaning "ten") followed.
+Richard was shortened to Rick, then rhymed to Dick, and variants like Dickson and Dix (which is also the French word meaning "ten") followed.
 Figure skater Dick Button.

 Charted below is the baby name popularity of Dick for boys.
-Dick reached its highest rank of #164 in the U.S. during the years 1930-1939, but is not in the Top 1000 currently.
-(2014 Birth Statistics)
+Dick reached its highest rank of #164 in the U.S. during the years 1930-1939, but is not in the list currently.
+(Top 1000 Birth Names Records, 2014)

+Popular related forms of Dick are Richard (#141 the previous year), Ricardo (#256), Ricky (#519), Ricki, Rickie, Rico, Ritchie, Rickey, Rick, Dickie, Rich, Richie and Rickard.
+These boy names were at the apex of their popularity during the years 1950-1959 (usage of 0.4639%) and have become significantly less popular since (usage 0.1489%, down 67.9%), with forms like Rich, Richie, Dick, Dickie and Rick falling out of fashion.
+Ricardo (#256) and Ricky (#519) are two of the more chic names for newborns in this compilation.
 Below is a charted comparison of the popularity of the boy name Dick and related names.
-Popular related forms of Dick ranked in the Top 1000 are Richard (#141 the previous year), Ricardo (#256), Ricky (#519), Ricki, Rickie, Rico, Ritchie, Rickey, Rick, Dickie, Rich, Richie and Rickard.
-These boy names were at the apex of their popularity during 1950-1959 and have become significantly less popular since, with forms like Rickie, Rico, Ritchie, Rickey and Rick falling out of fashion.
-Ricardo (#256) and Ricky (#519) are two of the more chic names for newborns in this compilation.
-(2014 Birth Statistics)
+(Top 1000 Birth Names Records, 2014)

 Dick▼ is pronounced similarly to Dack.
 Other suggested similar baby names are Dace, Dacy, Daicy, Dice, Dirck, Dirk▼, Dyce, Mick, Nick▼, Vick and Wick.
 These names tend to be less frequently used than Dick.